-Most adult Americans are overweight or obese, and even one out of every three children fit this category, too.
+Most adult Americans are overweight or obese, and more than 13 million children and teens are obese.
 Most experts blame the fattening of America on fast foods, sweet drinks, and high-fat and high-sugar foods (along with lack of exercise – a separate topic!).

 It's time to change the way we eat and make healthier choices.
 Learning about portion control can also help eliminate unnecessary and excess calories.

 As Americans, foods high in sugar and fat are the source of most of our calories.
 Most common among these are yeast breads, cookies, and cakes.
 Sodas and sports or energy drinks are also culprits.
 Even some chicken dishes (breaded or fried) contribute too much fat to our diet.
 Other high-calorie foods that are staples in the American diet are pizza, pasta, and alcoholic beverages.
 Fruits and vegetables are only a tiny part of our daily calorie intake.

 Fats and sugars account for about 800 calories a day in the typical American diet, about half of the calories needed by an average woman for a day.
 U.S. dietary guidelines recommend limiting the intake of solid, trans, and saturated fats.
 Eliminating fast foods and refined grain products (like white bread) are two first steps to a healthier diet.
 Cutting back on salt can also reduce the risk of high blood pressure and heart disease.